RTechAI/esp32p4-ui-studio/03_ForgeUI_Generated_Export_API_Code_Map.md

 `FG_On_<Name>_Item_Clicked(uint32_t index, const char * text)` only after a genuine click.
 Construction is silent.
 Duplicate component names receive `_2`, `_3` and later suffixes before `_Item_Clicked`.

+Physical ESP32-P4 proof on LVGL 9.2.2 and ESP-IDF 5.5.4 observed one callback for each single touch of Network, Display, Diagnostics and About, carrying indices 0, 1, 2 and 3 with the matching generated text.
+Live and standalone exports both compile from identical generated List C/H. List is **PROVEN**.

 ### Scale